 Noise & Cell Phone Rules and Regulations

 As an academic library, we seek to provide a scholarly environment that allows for quiet study.
 Although we recognize that certain library activities (such as Reference and Circulation) generate some noise, we ask that all patrons and staff work cooperatively to minimize noise in the library.
 If you must talk in the library, please respect those who seek a quiet place to study by keeping your voice to a whisper and your conversation to a minimum.
 Students are asked to use areas outside the library for calls and general conversation.
 Click here to view the noise and cell phone rules and regulations.

 Computers in the library are provided for educational purposes only.
 Priority is always

 given to students conducting school-related research or work.
-Chat rooms and illicit
+Illicit Internet sites

-Internet sites are strictly prohibited at all HGTC campus libraries.
-Computers are
+are strictly prohibited at all HGTC campus libraries.
+Computers are carefully monitored

 The Library of Horry-Georgetown Technical College will accept donations with the understanding that they will not necessarily be added to the collection.
 The Donation Form will be submitted with the donation.
 Donations are acknowledged with a form letter.
 Click here to view our collection development guidelines.

 The selection of Library books and materials is based on the library user’s right to read and his/her freedom from censorship by others.
 Some Library materials are controversial and may offend some persons.
 Selections for the Library will not be made on the basis of anticipated approval or disapproval, but rather on the merits of the material in relation to the building of the collection, and to serving the interests of the users and supporting the curriculum.

 The Library holds censorship to be a purely individual matter and declares that while anyone is free to reject for him/herself books and other materials of which he/she does not approve; he/she cannot exercise the right of censorship to restrict the freedom of others.